Peekaey/albo/README.md

 ![example](/images/example.png)

 ## Features
-- Automated alerts at 5PM AEST that reminds members about the right to disconnect.
+- Automated alerts at 5PM AEST weekdays that reminds members about the right to disconnect.
 - Slash commands that ping specific members with
     - a reminder about the right to disconnect
     - check in to see if they have disconnected for the day